Sun–Ni law: Derivation

 Suppose $\textstyle \bar{g}(m)=m$, Then the memory-bounded speedup model reduces to Gustafson's law, which means when memory capacity increases m times and the workload also increases m times all the data needed is local to every node in the system.

 Often, for simplicity and for matching the notation of Amdahl's Law and Gustafson's Law, the letter G is used to represent the memory bound function $\textstyle \bar{g}(m)$, and n replaces m.
-Using this notation we get:
+Using this notation one gets: